marcriehm/kubernetes-research/Architecture.md

 #### kube-apiserver

-The API server is often likened to the (memory-less) brain of Kubernetes.
+The [API server (https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/ "API Server") is often likened to the (memory-less) brain of Kubernetes.
 It is the front end for the control plane.
-Its interface is RESTful JSON (configured by the end user as YAML).
+The API is accessed by two different protocols: RESTful JSON (configured by the end user as YAML) and [gRPC] (https://grpc.io/ "gRPC"). gRPC is used internally within the control plane, while RESTful JSON is used in communication with UIs (e.g. kubectl).
 YAML configuration is declarative, not imperative.
 The API server acts as the endpoint for both external user connectivity to the Kubernetes cluster as well as for many of the internal, intra-component communication needs.
 The API server is the only component which interfaces directly with etcd:

 * the API server uses etcd’s watch service to detect divergences in the cluster state (e.g. Nodes going down);
 * the API server updates etcd with declarative, desired state;